SenkaWolf/Beginner-Exploring-Arch-Linux/README.md

 <h2 align="center">Arch Linux Install Process</h2>
 Now we will be going through the install process of Arch Linux, follow the steps below.

+> [!TIP]
-- Optional: Increase the font size type the command `setfont ter-132n`.
+> To increase the font size type the command `setfont ter-132n`.
-    - To change it back to the default type `setfont`
+> To change it back to the default type `setfont`.
+>
-- Clearing Console: If you want to clear the console screen you can by pressing `Ctrl + L` this can help declutter the console to make it easier to follow along.
+> If you want to clear the console screen you can by pressing `Ctrl + L` this can help declutter the console to make it easier to follow along.
----

 - Connecting to the internet.
     - If you are using a ethernet cable you can use the ping command to check the connection.
 Type `ping google.com` and you should see a ping return.
         - To stop the pings press `Ctrl + C`.